 Results from the ACE program have been promising.
-Over the first three years (2015-2018) of the ACE initiative, 17 of 18 campuses:
+Over the first four years (2015-2019), of the ACE initiative, 28 of 29 campuses:

 The key ingredients to these wins are effective school leaders and teachers.
 They are game changers for students.

 See how teachers in the Richardson ISD are focused on improving student outcomes: Richardson ISD ACE Video.

 Data shows that the Texas public education system is inequitable, both in student outcomes and student experiences.
 Economically disadvantaged students within the Dallas-Fort Worth region and across the state have similar academic outcomes, regardless of the overall affluence of the school district they attend.
 In some cases, the gap in student outcomes between economically disadvantaged students and their more affluent peers, even within a single school district or campus, can approach 40 percentage points.

 One of the most important strategies for overcoming the achievement gap is ensuring that great, effective educators are fairly and equitably allocated across campuses and classrooms.
 But districts often don't know who the great teachers are.
 Human capital systems in many school districts do not effectively differentiate between effective and ineffective teachers, despite real differences in areas of strong and weak teaching practices and, most importantly, in student achievement gains.
 In the Widget Effect, national research found little differential in teacher evaluations, with less than 1% of teachers receiving unsatisfactory ratings.
 Current systems make it difficult to both identify exceptional teachers and determine how teachers need to improve.